 '''

-$ setenv SCONSFLAGS "-Q"
+$ setenv SCONSFLAGS "-O"

 '''

-Windows users may typically want to set this SCONSFLAGS in the appropriate tab of the System Properties window.
+Windows users may typically want to set the SCONSFLAGS in the appropriate tab of the System Properties window.

+9.2.
 Getting at Command-Line Targets

-SCONS SUPPORTS A COMMAND_LINE_TARGETS variable that lets you get at the list of targets that the user specified on the command line.
+SCons supports a COMMAND\LINE\TARGETS variable that lets you get at the list of targets that the user specified on the command line.
 You can use the targets to manipulate the build in any way you wish.
 As a simple example, suppose that you want to print a reminder to the user whenever a specific program is built.
-You can do this by checking for the target in the COMMAND_LINE_TARGETS list:
+You can do this by checking for the target in the COMMAND\LINE\TARGETS list: